Compare DVI vs HDMI Connections

 HDMI vs DVI | Monitor Connections | DVI-I vs DVI-D | What are DisplayPorts

-For connecting a single TV to a computer, you can use an adapter to convert from DisplayPort or DVI, to HDMI.
-Ideally, you should always try to connect directly (no adapters) when possible, but a TV can be connected using adapters.
+HDMI Cables for MonitorsFor connecting a single TV to a computer, use an adapter to convert from DisplayPort or DVI, to HDMI.
+You should always try to connect directly (no adapters) when possible.
 If your TV supports it you can use the new DisplayPort connection, for extremely high resolutions and throughput.

 However, if you have a multiple screen computer such as a QuadStation system, HDMI is not the best choice for connecting monitors.
 The best way to connect is to use video cards and monitors with the same type of ports.
 This allows a direct, straight through connection from DisplayPort (on the video card) to DisplayPort (on your monitors) for example.
 Again HDMI is really for connecting a television, DisplayPort and DVI are best for computer monitors.